rentalutions/marketing/README.md

 └── index.js
 ```

-A Slice in the context of the app is a binding between the CMS and the design
+A Slice, in the context of the app, is a binding between the CMS and the design
-kit in the project.
-All Slices should have verbose concrete names that match
+kit.
+All Slices should have verbose concrete names that match their name in CMS
-their name in CMS and must end with Slice, e.g. -
+and must end with Slice, e.g. -
 `HeroWithEmailCaptureSlice`.

 Since Slices typically have more specific requirements than design kit
-components we should be careful about leaking CMS- or content-specific code into
+components, we should be careful about leaking CMS- or content-specific code
-design kit and try to contain it within concrete Slice implementations.
+into the design kit and try to contain it within concrete Slice implementations.

 ### URL Resolver